Höegh Autoliners

 Superlow rolltrailer transports shunt reactor across the globe

-DATE 28.06.2018
+Date 28.06.2018

 Höegh Autoliners is constantly looking for new ways to handle higher, heavier and longer cargo.
 Last year, we introduced our Extended rolltrailer and Double-wide rolltrailer, which were developed to transport longer and wider cargo.
 Now we have the Superlow rolltrailer, designed to cater for higher breakbulk and project cargo.